nabla-ml/nabla/readme.md

 ## Development Setup and Reproducibility

-This guide is for contributors or for reproducing the validation and benchmark results presented in the thesis.
+This guide is for contributors or for reproducing the validation and benchmark results.

 ### 1. Initial Setup